springbov/dndsrd5.2_markdown/README.md

 ## Process

-I used the [markitdown](https://github.com/microsoft/markitdown) tool to get a rough, and I mean rough, base markdown file.
-From there I broke it into sub files to make the work a little easier to handle mentally.
+I used a wonderful tool called [marker](https://github.com/VikParuchuri/marker) to generate a "pretty good, but still needs work" markdown file, which I then split into multiple files.
+So far as I can tell, the main section that came out the roughest was the monsters / animals sections.
+I may try and re-generate just those sections by themselves to see if I get better results.

-I am not using AI tools for this.
-I simply don't trust them to do a good enough job for this.
-By "good enough" I mean "100% correct to the original or better".
+Basically, this is a semi-automated process.
+I generated a base file, and then I painstakingly go through and ensure the format, tables, headings, etc... are how I want them.

 ## Contributions

 I am not planning on accepting any.
-I might though if the contributions are quality and don't use AI.
+This isn't really a community project, more of a community service.
+If someone wants to fork it and turn it into a community project, then have fun with that.

 I may never finish this project.
-I provide no gauruntees of that.
+I provide no gauruntees of anything.

-But feel free to fork it and finish it yourself if you feel so inclined.
+Feel free to fork it and finish it yourself if you feel so inclined.

 Since the goal is litterally just a file format change from PDF to markdown, and the original words aren't being changed, except for minor typos as I find them, I am releasing these files under the same license as wizards of the coast, Creative Commons Attribution 4.0.